ftrackhq/ftrack-python/doc/example/custom_attribute.rst

     print task['custom_attributes']['my_attribute']
     None

-To worka around this limitation it is possible to use the legacy api for hierarchical attributes or to manually query the parents for values and use the first value that is set.
+To work around this limitation it is possible to use the legacy api for hierarchical attributes or to manually query the parents for values and use the first value that is set.